wexeis/Documentation/03_Exercises/06_PHP/exercise-01/readme.md

   3. Tax free allowance must be added to salary after tax.
   4. A social security fee worth 4% of the salary is deducted from salary for anyone with salary > 10,000$.<br>
   5. The site must be extremely user friendly and looks good.
 You will receive extra keys for your creativity.<br>
-  6. Bonus <kbd>5x🔑</kbd> if you stay in the same page on submit and maintain the inputs in their respective input fields.<br>
+  6. Bonus <kbd>5x🔑</kbd> if you stay in the same page on submit and maintain the inputs in their respective input fields.
   7. There are some salary ranges that will affect the percentage of the tax.
-Below is the list of yearly salaries and their taxes:
+Below is the list of yearly salaries and their taxes.
       - salary < 10,000$: 0% tax
       - 10,000$ < salary < 25,000$: 11% Tax
       - 25,000$ < salary < 50,000$: 30% tax